What Is a Router? Router Definition and Functions

 Routers also employ various routing protocols to distribute information across paths on a network.
 A few of the most common protocols include:

-- Open Shortest Path First (OSPF).
-This is a link-stating protocol based on another algorithm, the Shortest Path First (SPF) algorithm.
+• Open Shortest Path First (OSPF).
+This is a link-state protocol based on another algorithm, the Shortest Path First (SPF) algorithm.
 It uses this algorithm to route IP packets on IP networks.

-- Exterior Gateway Protocol (EGP).
-Like IGRP, EGP allows routers to share routing information between different autonomous systems on the Internet.
+• Exterior Gateway Protocol (EGP).
+Like IGRP, EGP allows routers to share routing information between different autonomous systems on the Internet, though it is largely replaced by the modern Border Gateway Protocol (BGP)

-- Intermediate System to Intermediate System (IS-IS).
-IS-IS protocol is a link-state routing protocol similar to OSPF.
-It transmits information within a computer network without the need for IP connectivity.
+• Intermediate System to Intermediate System (IS-IS).
+IS-IS is a link-state routing protocol similar to OSPF.
+It transmits information within a computer network without requiring IP connectivity.

 When selecting a routing protocol, consider the size and topology of your network.
 Certain protocols may be better suited to your network needs.
 When you choose the protocol you want to use, you can then configure your router to use it in data exchange.